Bill number does not exist. Enter a vaild keyword.

 A. Management strategies that have a high probability of reducing fishing to a target level within a target time period, as determined by the Department; and

-B. The appropriate assignment or allocation of fishing privileges in accordance with subsection (d)(2) of this section; and
+B. The appropriate assignment or allocation of fishing privileges in accordance with paragraph (4) of this subsection; and

 (v) Other pertinent data that will assist the Secretary in determining conservation and management measures reasonably necessary to ensure that the fishery resources will be sustained.

-(2) The Department may waive the requirements in paragraph (1)(iv) of this subsection for a species of fish if the Department determines that meeting the requirements is not practicable or biologically appropriate based on:
+(6) The Department may waive the requirements in paragraph (5)(iv) of this subsection for a species of fish if the Department determines that meeting the requirements is not practicable or biologically appropriate based on:

 (i) The specific biology of the species;